 - An extra tooth is blocking other teeth from growing in – to avoid crowding or potential infection, the extra tooth will need to be removed.

-- To make room for orthodontic work – sometimes, the tooth needs to be extracted so that the remaining teeth can be realigned.
+- To make room for work – sometimes, the tooth needs to be extracted so that the remaining teeth can be realigned or for procedures like All on 4.

 - Cosmetic reasons – a tooth may be badly discoloured and needs to be removed and possibly replaced with a tooth implant and crown.